-- 6.)
-Should the Actual Future Contract on any day during the term of the certificates raise by 50 % or more, the issuer will perform an Extraordinary Intraday Adjustment using the calculation formula as determined in par.
-1) above with the modification that: - a.) no interest is paid (d = 0), - b.)
-F_T = price of the Actual Future Contract, last in effect immediately before the calculation of the current Extraordinary Intraday Adjustment, increased by 50 %; - c.) $S_T = S_t$, last calculated immediately before the current Extraordinary Intraday Adjustment, whereas S_T is calculated with F_t equals to F_T as calculated in par. b.) above;
+- a.
+Within a period of 10 (ten) business days before the maturity of the respective mentioned future contract according to the terms of the contract of the relevant price fixing entity (see column "Price Fixing Entity" in the excerpt of the offering), the mentioned future contract can in the issuer's absolute and sole discretion be replaced by the future contract with the best liquidity, whereby the terms and conditions of the replaced future contract shall correspond to the terms and conditions of the replacing future contract (meaning the "actual future contract"), except the due date of maturity ("Roll-Over"). - b.
+The Roll-Over shall be effective immediately. - 4.
+Should the respective Actual Future Contract on any day during the term of the certificates raise by 50 % or more, the issuer will perform an Extraordinary Intraday Adjustment using the calculation formula as determined in par.
+1.) above with the modification that: - a. no interest is paid (d = 0), - b. $F_T$ = price of the Actual Future Contract, last in effect immediately before the calculation of the current Extraordinary Intraday Adjustment, increased by 50 %; - $S{\scriptscriptstyle T}$ = $S{\scriptscriptstyle t}$ , last calculated immediately before the current Extraordinary Intraday Adjustment, whereas - $S_T$ is calculated with $F_t$ equals to $F_T$ as calculated in par. b.) above;

 For the avoidance of doubt, the Extraordinary Intraday Adjustment is equal to the ordinary Daily Adjustment, assumed that the Actual Future Contract has closed after an increase of exactly 50 %.

-This Extraordinary Intraday Adjustment efficiently prevents that S_t becomes zero and the certificate becomes worthless.
+This Extraordinary Intraday Adjustment efficiently prevents that $S_t$ becomes zero and the certificate becomes worthless.